Want to Learn More?

 Annette is CEO and Founder of Change Agent Management Services (CAMS).
 CAMS provide consulting services to individuals, public, and private organizations interested in providing strategic diversity-based culture, training, coaching, and mentoring in addressing all facets of diversity to meet the needs of the organization.
 Her first self-publish book, “What are You Afraid of?” will be launched in fall 2018.
 It will be an inspirational book for empowering men and women to pursue their dreams and aspirations in spite of failures, discouragements, and their background.
 Annette is a member of Delta Sigma Theta Sorority, Inc.

 Phone: (425) 564-2052 |

 Office Location: A254

 Anne Mary joined Bellevue College as a tenure track instructor in 2011.
-Teaching a variety of classes in the two year degree until the BAS was started in fall of 2015.
-She was also instrumental to the BAS in Accounting here at BC.
-Anne Mary received her Bachelor of Science Degree in Accounting and Finance from her home country Nigeria in 1997, Masters in Professional Accounting with concentration in Controllership at Strayer University Columbia SC in 2007, and is expected to complete her Ph.D in Management with concentration in Finance and Accounting at Walden University in July of 2018.
+Teaching a variety of classes in the two year degree and the BAS which was started in fall of 2015.
+Anne Mary received her Bachelor of Science Degree in Accounting and Finance from her home country Nigeria in 1997, Masters in Professional Accounting with concentration in Controllership at Strayer University Columbia SC in 2007, and complete her Ph.D in Management with concentration in Finance and Accounting at Walden University in June of 2019.
 Anne Mary has over ten years experience teaching a variety of accounting, business, finance, and management courses to both undergraduate and graduate students.
 Anne Mary is the program chair of the Accounting Program.